Baking soda can be found in almost any home. But some people may not realize that its uses are seemingly never-ending — and some are even remarkable.

 - Wash your hands.
 Cleaning fish or chopping onions?
 Take the smell off your fingers by washing them with baking soda and water.

 - Deodorize the carpet.
 If the wall-to-wall carpeting smells bad, sprinkle it with baking soda, wait 15 minutes and then vacuum up the powder.
-The smell will come with it.
+The smell will come up with it.

 - Freshen the mattress.
 Every so often apply a thin layer of baking soda atop the mattress.
 In a few hours, vacuum it up.